ricardocr987/solana-sub/README.md

 - **Bun**: https://bun.com/docs/installation
 - A **Solana wallet** with some SOL and USDC as a user
-- The address of the **RECEIVER** in the backend environment requires the USDC token account to be opened.
+- The address of the **RECEIVER** in the backend environment requires the USDC token account to be opened

 ## 🏗️ Architecture